buoncubi/call_assistant/doc/wiky/SERVICE.md

 always possible to catch for a particular exception but, in this case, we suggest throwing back the exception such to propagate that exception to the callbacks stored in `onErrorCallbacks`.

+#### Source Tag

+The service interface allow defining a `sourceTag` identifier to most of its features, e.g., `computingAsync`, `wait`, `stop`, `activate` and `deactivate`.
+Such an identifier is optional string and, if not specified, it would be an empty.
+It is not processed by the service itself, but it is only propagated to its callbacks, including: on error, on result, and on timeout callbacks.
+The `sourceTag` can be used for passing data from the class that uses the service and the callbacks it triggers.

 #### Service Implementation

 In other to achieve such a behaviour, the developer need to design a concrete class that extends the abstract class